Francefernance12/Multi-tool-Discord-Bot/readme.md

 ## 🛠️ Commands:
 **Directions:**
-When the bot is online, type the prefix `!` followed by the command.
+Once the bot is online, type in the prefix `!` followed by the selected command.

 **Prefix:** `!`

 **Commands:**
 - !quote - Displays a random quote.
 - !animeshow - Recommends you an anime to watch.